-School organizations that are under the control of a school corporation and whose funds are accounted for through an extracurricular activities account may use the exemption number of the school corporation to make qualified purchases exempt from sales tax.
+School organizations, clubs, and groups that are under the control of a school corporation and whose funds are accounted for through an extracurricular activities account may use the exemption number of the school corporation to make qualified purchases exempt from sales tax, and use Form ST-105.
 Such purchases may be made only where payment is made by an extracurricular activities account and the property purchased is to be used by the organization for purposes other than in connection with social activities.

-If the school organization is not under the control of a school corporation, the organization must register for an RRMC and provide the registration number assigned by the department on Form ST-105, General Sales Tax Exemption Certificate, when it's submitted to vendors to validate an exemption from sales tax on the purchase of otherwise taxable tangible personal property.
+If the school organization is not under the control of a school corporation, the organization must register for an RRMC and provide Form NP-1 (Indiana Nonprofit Sales Tax Exemption Certificate), which are generated from the department's online e-services portal, INTIME, to vendors to validate an exemption from sales tax on the purchase of otherwise taxable tangible personal property.